 Closing Submissions: 16, 17 & 18 July 2014

-The trial concluded on 18 July 2014, following three days of oral closing submissions were made by counsel for the parties and by Mr McCormick.
+The trial concluded on 18 July 2014, following three days of oral closing submissions made by counsel for the parties and by Mr McCormick.
 Written closing submissions and written submissions in reply, were served in the lead up to the final hearing.

 On 27 April 2012, Maurice Blackburn filed an application and a statement of claim in the Federal Court in Sydney against Philip Sullivan, Stephen McCormick, Ian Donaldson and Thomas Swan, the directors and officers of the former ASX listed City Pacific Ltd (Receivers & Managers Appointed) (In Liquidation) (City Pacific).
 The claim, brought by Trilogy Funds Management Limited as responsible entity for the Pacific First Mortgage Fund (formerly known as the City Pacific First Mortgage Fund), follows significant losses on Fund loans during 2006 and 2007 to Atkinson Gore Agricultural Pty Ltd (Receivers & Managers Appointed) (In Liquidation) (AGA).